SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 Sub units are definied by having **Sub** in their name.
 They may be placed into any armor slot.
 They're used as temporary armor, don't give them a name, don't feed them, don't get attached to them.

+<h4 id="weapon-camos">Weapon Camos</h4>
+Skins for your weapon, comes in different categories for different weapons.

 #### Photon Arts & Techniques (PA/Techs)
 **Photon Arts (PA)** are powerful attacks that weapons for each [class](/../classes/) can unleash.